ndomah1/Data-Analytics/README.md

 # Data Analytics
-Contains all learning materials from learning Data Analytics
+Contains all learning materials from learning Data Analytics.
+Every header is hyperlinked to its respective repository.

 ## [What is a Data Analyst?]()